2018-19 RLI President’s Message

-It is with great pride that I have taken the oath of office to become the 2018 National President of the REALTORS® Land Institute.
-I am honored to serve at such an exciting time in RLI’s history.
+It is my goal for the rest of this year to continue to implementing the vision of our late 2018 National President Jimmy Settle, ALC, who lost his battle with cancer on April 1.
+It is with both a heavy heart and great pride that I have taken the oath of office to finish his term and become the 2018-19 National President of the REALTORS® Land Institute.
+I am honored to serve at such an exciting time in RLI’s history as we approach our 75th Anniversary in 2019.
 As president, I look forward to continuing our momentum in building a more member-centric, value-providing organization that all members can be proud to call their own.
 Leadership and staff continue to work diligently towards achieving the goals set out in our 2017-2020 Strategic Plan to establish us further as “The Voice of Land.”

 As a member of RLI, you make all the difference.
 You are the lifeblood of our organization and the power behind our prestige.
 Thank you for being a member and for your part in keeping the organization strong.

 If you are in the land business, RLI is where you belong!

 2018-19 RLI National President